Definition of Vim Command in Linux

 Conclusion

-In Unix Shell Scripting, VIM editor is one of the most used and very useful text editor.
+In Unix Shell Scripting, the VIM editor is one of the most helpful text editors.
 It is the default editor which is installed in Unix OS.
-The most usage of vim editor is to create a new file, edit an existing file or to just read a file.
+Most usage of vim editor is used to create a new file, edit an existing one, or read a file.
 This editor is default present in all Linux or Unix OS.
-The most usage of vim editor is to create a new file, edit an existing file or just read a file.
-The editor is user-friendly and most flexible to use.
+Most of the Vim editor is used to create a new file, edit an existing one, or just read one.
+The editor is user-friendly and flexible to use.
 So, users prefer using this editor for their needs.

 Recommended Articles